 528 Seminar in Public Administration and Policy (3) Interplay between public policy and program administration in federal government.
 Discussion of administrators' role in policy development, administrative discretion in implementing policy, use of political resources by administrators.
 529 Seminar in Public Management Analysis (3) Application of quantitative techniques to management and planning of public organizations.
 Topics include network analysis, capacity management, management information systems, productivity measurement, forecasting, cost-benefit analysis, simulation and marketing.
-530 Seminar in Cross-National Politics (3) The integration of international relations and comparative politics, emphasizing the interdependence of nations and non-state actors in the world political system.
-540 Seminar Readings in Political Philosophy (3) Examination of the foundations of contemporary political science through readings in the classics of political philosophy.
+530 Seminar in Cross-National Politics (3) Integration of international relations and comparative politics, emphasizing the interdependence of nations and non-state actors in the world political system.
+540 Seminar Readings in Political Philosophy (3) Foundations of contemporary political science through readings in the classics of political philosophy.
 541 Seminar in Contemporary Political Theory (3) Analysis of contemporary trends in the study of politics.
-Emphasis on behavioral political science, criticisms of it and current empirical approaches to the study of politics.
+Emphasizes behavioral political science, criticisms of it and current empirical approaches to the study of politics.
 551 Seminar in Theories of International Relations (3) Prerequisite: graduate student status.
-An introduction to theories of international relations, including theories of the balance of power, deterrence, arms races, alliances, international organizations, globalization and human rights.
+Introduction to theories of international relations, including theories of the balance of power, deterrence, arms races, alliances, international organizations, globalization and human rights.
 560 Seminar in Administration of Justice (3) Development and evaluation of judicial and police administration.
-Analysis of criminal justice policies, identification of researchable issues, and examination of empirical research in the field.
-The unique properties of criminal justice management compared with public management generally.
+Analyzes criminal justice policies, identification of researchable issues and examination of empirical research in the field.
+Unique properties of criminal justice management compared with public management generally.
 571 Seminar in Public Finance (3) Prerequisite: Poli Sci 509.
 Surveys state and local budgeting and taxes.
-Teaches local financial management and cost benefit analysis.
-Emphasis on local government in southern California.
-572 Seminar in Public Sector Human Resource Management (3) Students who have taken Political Science 422 for credit on study plan may not also take this course as part of study plan.
-Examines the political and legal environments of public personnel management, the general and career civil services and political appointment system and introduces the students to such personnel functions as selection, position classification, performance evaluation and compensation.
-580 Emergency Management in Public Administration (3) A comprehensive review of the state-of-the-art in prevention, warning, evacuation, rescue and recovery systems.
-Covers the development of public policy relating to land use planning, recovery and issues of liability; intergovernmental relations and effective planning.
-582 Organizational Development and Change (3) Prerequisites: Political Science 509 or 526.
-Covers perspectives and theories on organization change and development.
-Students will be introduced to a variety of concept skills, and tools necessary to achieve organizational goals, deal with change and become a successful change agent.
+Local financial management and cost benefit analysis.
+Emphasizes local government in Southern California.
+572 Seminar in Public Sector Human Resource Management (3) Students who have taken Poli Sci 422 for credit on study plan may not also take this course as part of study plan.
+Political and legal environments of public personnel management, the general and career civil services and political appointment system and introduces students to such personnel functions as selection, position classification, performance evaluation and compensation.
+580 Emergency Management in Public Administration (3) Comprehensive review of the state-of-the-art in prevention, warning, evacuation, rescue and recovery systems.
+Development of public policy relating to land use planning, recovery and issues of liability; intergovernmental relations and effective planning.
+582 Organizational Development and Change (3) Prerequisite: Poli Sci 509 or 526.
+Perspectives and theories on organization change and development.
+Students will be introduced to a variety of concept skills and tools necessary to achieve organizational goals, deal with change and become a successful change agent.
 (Same as Management 582).
-590T Selected Topics in Political Science (3) A detailed examination of a selected new or developing area of political science.
-Emphasis will be both on the relevant literature and on the preparation and presentation of research papers.
+590T Selected Topics in Political Science (3) Detailed examination of a selected new or developing area of political science.
+Emphasizes relevant literature and preparation and presentation of research papers.
 May be repeated for credit when covering a different topic.
-597 Project (3-6) Prerequisite: consent of instructor.
+597 Project (3-6) Prerequisites: consent of instructor and graduate adviser.
+Culminating experience option for graduate students involving a significant undertaking focusing on applied work related to the student's interests, to be based on a combination of written work, creation of appropriate professional materials and presentations, to include a formal oral defense.
 May be repeated for maximum of 6 credit units.
 598 Thesis (3-6) Prerequisite: consent of instructor.